 - Law 472: The Allan McEachern Course in Trial Advocacy

 - Law 478: Foundations of Dispute Resolution

-These five courses will be open for student self-registration during the July 2019 registration period.
+These courses, if offered, will be open for student self-registration during the July registration period.
 These courses are NOT included in the 20 credit clinical and moot credit cap.